kanaria69/Mainecoco/README.md

-## Have you heard about the owl sanctuary job opening?
-It’s all night shifts but they’re all a hoot over there.
+## Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.